kubernetes/community/contributors/devel/development.md

 make
 ```

+(Note that this requires an unset `CDPATH` environment variable or one starting
+with the null directory (i.e., contains a leading colon).

 To remove the limit on the number of errors the Go compiler reports (default
 limit is 10 errors):
 ```sh